10 Modern Must-Read Romantic Novels and Poetry Books for 2021

 Norwegian Wood by Haruki Murakami

 First launched in 1987, this book is set in the glory days of 1969.
 Toru, a young student who’s living in Tokyo, is in love with Naoko.
 But their attraction is marked by the death of their best friend years before.
 As Toru adapts to campus life and the isolation he faces there, he deviates from Naoko in search of new love with a sexually liberated young woman.
-Filled with marvellous metaphors and plenty of insight, Norwegian Wood is Haruki Murakami’s (and the world’s) most unusual love story.
+Filled with marvellous metaphors and plenty of insight, Norwegian Wood is Haruki Murakami’s most unusual love story, and one of his best novels.

 The Longest Ride by Nicholas Sparks